-ITEM 2.PROPERTIES
+ITEM 2.
+PROPERTIES

-We currently lease approximately 44,343 rentable square feet of office space for our headquarters location at 200 Smith Street, Waltham, Massachusetts (the Premises).
+We currently lease a total of 82,346 rentable square feet of office space for our headquarters at 200 Smith Street, Waltham, Massachusetts (the Premises).
+The initial term of our leases at the Premises will expire in November 2029 unless terminated earlier in accordance with the terms of the leases and we are entitled to two five-year options to extend the leases.
 Our existing space is used primarily for our clinical development and operations, medical affairs, commercial launch preparation, regulatory, business development, and administrative functions.